cuiyongbo/hello-world/my_wiki/languages/english_notes_5.rst

 | Definition: Violation or misuse of what is regarded as sacred.
 | Usage: It seems sacrilegious to say this, but it’s really not that great a movie.
 |
+| heresy
+| herestical
+| Definition: belief or opinion contrary to orthodox religious (especially Christian) doctrine.
+| Usage: Huss was burned for heresy
+| Definition: opinion profoundly at odds with what is generally accepted.
+| Usage: I feel a bit heretical saying this, but I think the film has too much action.
+|
 | pilgrim
 | pilgrimage
 | Definition: a person who journeys to a sacred place for religious reasons.